kellylougheed/java-pset1/README.md

 ### 1-0: Calculator II: Methods

 Refactor your calculator program from **Problem 0-4: Calculator** to use methods.
 There should be a separate method for each mathematical operation.
 Each method should have parameters and return a value.
+The calculator should still use a scanner to take in two integers and allow the user to select an operation.

 ### 1-1: Identical